patty-jean/cs301-project/baseline-performance.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Team 4’s results for baseline segmentation were fairly decent.
+Just by looking at the images, the testing value, and then the predicted image, the baseline segmentation does a fairly alright job of identifying key classes within the picture.
+In certain images, it seems to be even better than the test value at identifying the roads in pictures.
+Below are the 10 segmented images from the validation set, the masks, and our predictions.

 ![output0](https://user-images.githubusercontent.com/84546784/200200747-500fa10b-1c18-42e7-bc9c-2da546c6830a.png)